pratikjagrut/blog/content/blog/git/2021/githubProfile.md

 ![Github stats](/img/git/stats.png)

-##### <span style="color:green"> There are lots of customization we can do with GitHub profile using README, not everything is not covered in this.
-Below are some useful resources which will help to add some advanced elements.</span>.
+##### <span style="color:green"> There are lots of customizations we can do with the GitHub profile.
+Below are some valuable resources which could help to add some advance elements.</span>.

 - ***[My Github profile README](https://github.com/pratikjagrut/pratikjagrut)***
 - ***[Create badges: shields.io](https://shields.io/)***